Fluctuating bills are those bills that are different every month. The amount of money that you owe on them can vary and are never the same.

 Saving on Variable Expenses

-Budgeting for all the fluctuating and flexible costs will save you a lot of money on unexpected or unplanned expenses and will help you save your sanity too.
+Budgeting for all the fluctuating and flexible costs will save you a lot of money on unexpected or unplanned expenses and help you save your sanity.

 It is not always possible to predict variable expenses.
 A family movie night costing $50 (considering the cost of 4 tickets + some popcorn) can not remain steady for your next movie plan.
 Even if you can predict this amount, this is not going to be the exact one for sure.

-Saving on variable expenses is the thing you need to do to save you from surprise (or shocking) expenditure.
+Savings goals on variable expenses are what you need to do to save you from surprise (or shocking) expenditures.

-A variable expense changes too often, so managing it can be a challenge.
+Variable expense changes too often, so managing it can be a challenge.
 Choosing between your needs and wants can definitely help you save on variable or fluctuating bills.
-I must say, planning and budgeting are the keys to a successful financial life.
+Planning is the first step and key to a successful financial life (budgeting is a close second).

-- Make a list of your variable expenses that can occur in near future
+- Make a list of your variable monthly expenses that can occur in the near future.

 - Analyze previous bills that had fluctuated frequently